trygvea/face-recognition-dlib/README.md

 # Run
 * Get hold of some images of people you want to recognize.
 One file per person will do.
 Name the file after the person.
 * Configure faces_folder_path in source.
 Run with python3.

+# Experiments
+See folder experiments.
+In chronological order:
+* _raw: first attempt
+* _dual: uses both opencv and dlib face-detection
+* _faster: A relatively fast implementation using opencv for face detection (and dlib for face recognition)
+* _refactor: Last attempt to tidy up